-I know a lot of people haven’t had the opportunity to getaway yet so I thought I’d share what we found out for ourselves and what we’ve learnt from talking to other people who have been camping too.
-It’s likely that COVID measures are going to be in place for many months to come.
+I thought I’d share what we found out for ourselves and what we’ve learnt from talking to other people who went camping during COVID-19 too.
+It’s likely that COVID measures are going to be in place for well into 2021.

 This post includes a round-up of our camping trips in the summer of 2020.
 I started writing this post in July and updated it as we rolled along.

 Below is what I can tell you about our experience of camping during COVID-19, but first…

 Are all campsites following the same COVID-19 procedures?

 It’s important to say that the examples below are our personal experiences of these campsites.
 You have to expect things to be a bit different wherever you go camping during COVID-19.

 All campsites have to follow the Government’s guidelines on increased cleaning and social distancing.
 However, they will not all have the same procedures in place as every campsite is different.